Heinz Kaufmann

 Heinz Werner Alfred Kaufmann (20 September 1913 – 31 August 1997) was a German rower who competed in the 1936 Summer Olympics.

-In 1936, he won the bronze medal as crew member of the coxed eight German boat in the men's eight competition.
+In 1936, he won the bronze medal as a crew member of the German eight boat in the men's eight competition.
 The German team lost to the American and Italian teams by a second.

 A year later, he earned the German national title with the coxed fours, and won the European title as well.

-In 1941, he won his last German title with the coxed eights.
+In 1941, he won his last German title with the eights.